 Thomas elected to sixth term as OPSEU President

-Thomas defeated Myles Magner, OPSEU Regional Vice-President for the Toronto area.
+Thomas defeated Myles Magner, OPSEU Region 5 Vice-President.
 Eduardo (Eddy) Almeida, a correctional officer from Hamilton, was acclaimed for his fourth two-year term as First Vice-President/Treasurer yesterday.

 In his campaign speech to delegates, Thomas vowed to continue to run OPSEU by his lifelong motto: “Don’t do anything your mother wouldn’t be proud of.”